tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 This level was partially made from randomly throwing down some walls and really trying to fit as much as possible in a limited space.
 Not a great level but good enough.

+## Untraditional Divider

+* Types: "vanilla-extra", "random-vanilla"
+* Internal name: `untraditional_divider`
+* Default color: `#76C67D`
+* Level effects: Respawning Powerups, Magnetism, Minefield × 4

+Instead of the usual vertical dividers, there's only one horizontal wall?!
+Keep your wits about you as you try to get a powerup, because all of them are in treacherous locations!

+The entire inspiration for this level was making the usual vertical wall separators a massive horizontal wall instead.
+Then adding multiple Minefields because that seemed interesting, finishing up with a few turrets in the lava.
+I don't think it's good enough for vanilla, but it's too unique to ignore.

 ## Tricky Maneuvering

 * Types: "vanilla-extra", "random-vanilla"